How do organizations strategically change practices and culture?

 This course stresses the important role of entrepreneurship and family business in different corporate governance systems throughout the world.
 The field trip focuses on Europe and examines Germany, Austria, and the Netherlands in particular.
 There are four objectives: (1) to become familiar with the diversity and relevance of family business and entrepreneurship in different governance systems, with focus on Europe; (2) to understand governance differences within Europe that impact family businesses and entrepreneurship; (3) to provide face-to-face interactions with key business executives and scholars regarding issues affecting entrepreneurship and family businesses in Europe; and (4) to understand European culture, the political and economic dynamics of that continent, and its role in the global economy.

 Prior to entering academia, I gained experience in sales, customer service, operations management, business development, merger integration, and management consulting.
-In 2005, I founded Red Hill Consulting Group, Inc., a niche consulting firm which provided management consulting services for medium-sized businesses in a variety of industries.
+In 2005, I founded Red Hill Advisors, a niche consulting firm which provided management consulting services for medium-sized businesses in a variety of industries.
 Products and services offered by Red Hill include the Red Hill Enterprise Strategic Insight System, Organizational Assessments and Restructurings, Process Improvement Initiatives, Strategic Planning, and Customized Financial Modeling.
 Additionally, I co-founded Red Hill Technology Solutions, a joint venture software company that utilizes dashboarding technology and mobile devices to provide real-time Business Intelligence solutions for the construction materials industry.

 In addition to consulting experience, I have worked in the areas of finance, operations, sales, customer service, and maintenance.
 I have held positions including being the Controller for Southdown, Inc.'s concrete and aggregates group and the Production Manager for Cemex, Inc.'s Southern California ready-mixed concrete operations.
 Previously, I worked as a business analyst for ARCO Products Company's Los Angeles Refinery.